 The settlement has developed in a linear form with the main services located centrally around the bay.
 It is a priority to ensure the continued viability of the existing services, which includes two pubs (Keating's pub and the Lighthouse Inn), a community hall and a playground.
-Kilbaha Gallery and Crafts is located less than a kilometre west of the village centre and Kilbaha church, which houses the Church of the Little Arc, is less than a kilometre to the northwest.
+Kilbaha Gallery and Crafts is located less than a kilometre west of the village centre and Kilbaha church, which houses the Church of the Little Are Ark, is less than a kilometre to the northwest.

-The village is also served by Clare Local Link and Clare Bus with daily services to Kilrush and Kilkee and onward services to Ennis.
+The village is also served by TFI Clare Local Link Limerick Clare with daily bus services to Kilrush and Kilkee on the R339 and Clare Bus with daily services to Kilrush and Kilkee and onward services to Ennis.